NBIX vs REGN: Which Is the Better Buy in 2026?

 NBIX: The dominant risk is concentration: Ingrezza still drives the majority of revenue, so any erosion from new VMAT2 competition, formulary or payer pressure, or pricing reform would hit results disproportionately.
 CNS drug development is also high-risk, and a single Phase 3 miss for the muscarinic program or other pipeline candidates could sharply reset expectations.
 Large acquisitions like Soleno add integration and execution risk, and the stock can be volatile around trial readouts, label decisions, and guidance updates.
 REGN: The clearest risk is Eylea biosimilar erosion.
 Amgen's Pavblu launched in late 2024 and pressured sales, and settlements clear paths for Sandoz, and Alvotech and Teva, to launch competing copies in the U.S. around the fourth quarter of 2026, with erosion expected to accelerate.
 Eylea HD and Dupixent growth are the offsets, but the timing gap matters.
 The business is also concentrated in a few franchises, so a single setback in Dupixent or a major pipeline failure would weigh heavily, and the collaboration structure with Sanofi means Regeneron does not control all of its largest product's economics.

 Walnut is informational, not investment advice.
-This page is descriptive and not a recommendation to buy or sell NBIX or REGN; figures are approximate and dated.
+This page is descriptive and not a recommendation to buy or sell NBIX or REGN; figures are approximate and dated (as of August 2026).
 Verify current data before investing.